Dog & Cat Adoption

 Our dog adoption fees are:

-£115 for a cross breed dog, pedigree prices vary.
+£150 for a cross breed dog, pedigree and designer cross breed prices vary.

-£155 for a cross breed puppy, pedigree prices vary.
+£200 for a cross breed puppy, pedigree and designer cross breed prices vary.

 This cost includes a behavioural assessment done by a qualified dog behaviourist, neutering, veterinary health check, microchip, vaccination, flea and worm prevention and a Gables collar and lead.
 All this would cost well over £200 on top of the purchase price if you bought a dog elsewhere!